adi-chan/video_summarize/README.md

 Mac/Linux: source whisper-env/bin/activate

 Arch/Fish: source whisper-env/bin/activate.fish

+# After that install requirement files(broken atm)

+pip install -r requirements.txt (High chance it won't be working due to bugs)
+# If it doesn't work please use these commands
+1. pip install torch --index-url https://download.pytorch.org/whl/cpu
+2. pip install yt-dlp ffmpeg-python openai-whisper transformers numpy gpt4all

+# Then download FFMPEG in another terminal outside of the env so it downloads its all over the desktop using:

+# macOS
+brew install ffmpeg

+# Ubuntu/Debian
+sudo apt install ffmpeg

+# Windows
+choco install ffmpeg

 # The tool works with chatgpt too for that you will need an api key, if you want to use offline models skip this part.